 María Martínez Iturriaga

-In her role as senior vice president, Martínez Iturriaga is responsible for the ongoing strategic development of Berklee’s international educational offerings outside of the U.S., which includes driving new enterprises and endeavors that serve both the broader Berklee community and the regional communities where these efforts are underway.
-Joining Berklee in 2008, Martínez Iturriaga was at the forefront of establishing the college’s first international campus in Valencia, Spain, where she has served as executive director since 2016.
+María Martínez Iturriaga is senior vice president for international learning environments.
+She is responsible for the ongoing strategic development of Berklee’s educational offerings outside of the U.S., including Berklee’s center in Abu Dhabi, as well as the development of new initiatives to expand Berklee’s mission and impact abroad.
+Joining Berklee in 2008, Martínez Iturriaga was at the forefront of establishing the college’s first international campus in Valencia, Spain, where she served as executive director from 2016 to 2023.

-Prior to Berklee, she worked with AEA Consulting in New York, one of the world's leading arts, culture, and entertainment consulting firms.
-Working on an international level, she assisted clients such as the New York City Opera, Fundación Televisa, Museo del Barrio, the Victoria and Albert Museum, and the Hispanic Society of the Americas.
-She is a trustee at Fundación Cañada Blanch and a member of the Comité Protector de la Música del Reciclaje, chaired by Queen Sofía of Spain.
+Prior to Berklee, she worked with AEA Consulting in New York, one of the world's leading arts, culture, and entertainment consulting firms, where she assisted clients such as the New York City Opera, Fundación Televisa, Museo del Barrio, the Victoria and Albert Museum, and the Hispanic Society of the Americas.
+She is a trustee at Fundación Cañada Blanch and a member of the Comité Protector de la Música del Reciclaje de Ecoembes, chaired by Queen Sofía of Spain.
 She has penned articles for Harvard Business Review, Conectando Audiencias, and Mujer Emprendedora, and has written the music for the short film Thimea.